EnricoBotassa/dash/doc/build-osx.md

 NOTE: Building with Qt4 is still supported, however, doing so could result in a broken UI.
 Therefore, building with Qt5 is recommended.

-Build Dash Core
+Build Zalgocoin Core
 ------------------------

-1. Clone the Dash Core source code and cd into `dash`
+1. Clone the Zalgocoin Core source code and cd into `zalgocoin`

         git clone https://github.com/EnricoBotassa/zalgocoin
-        cd dash
+        cd zalgocoin

-2. Build Dash Core:
+2. Build Zalgocoin Core:

-    Configure and build the headless dash binaries as well as the GUI (if Qt is found).
+    Configure and build the headless zalgocoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.